ecashin/nextspeaker/README.md

 ## History

-The algorithm here is based
-on [the memoradical flashcards app](https://github.com/ecashin/memoradical).
+The core selection algorithm here is based on [the memoradical flashcards app](https://github.com/ecashin/memoradical).

+Balancing the entire-history per-participant selection rate might not always be ideal.
+New participants would not *always* be selected, but they'd be favored heavily.
+To avoid overwhelming newcomers to the group, a "half life" is used to make the historical effect of participation decay over time.
+The default half life is ten selections.